EEESafe’s EEECoin for a Parallel Economy

-They are our partners in working to achieve a community of Qualified White Goods Technicians around the UK and Internationally.
-Through this qualification we are seeking to engage and incentivise local citizens to be part of more efficient Circular Economy.
-At a very local level we will also help create local job opportunities and repair skills based in all Community Housing Estates.
+The route to Qualification, which recognises the existing sector, right through to the first time Appliance Repairer can be found at the Training Page.
+Through this qualification we are seeking to engage and incentivise local citizens to be part of more efficient Circular Economy model, creating Jobs and evidencing that we tackle Climate Change & Poverty.
+At a very local level we will also help create local work opportunities and repair skills based in all Community Housing Estates.

 When a skilled repairer lives near you not only does that provide work and services for the local community, it does a whole lot more to help deliver a sustainable planet.